 4. I will treat your piece as a stand-alone track.
 If your piece sounds like two or more completely different works, you’re not getting many points in the “structure and variety” category.
 Classical composers are usually better off focusing on perfecting one movement rather than submitting a track with several movements.
 Everyone is almost always better off looping a track than using fade-out or abrupt endings.

 5. There are no formal length requirements for either the NGUAC or the NGADM.
 BUT usually pieces between 2 and 6 minutes are advisable.
 Shorter pieces risk being structurally incomplete or just having very fast pacing.
-Longer pieces are often either overly repetitive or incoherent.
+Longer pieces are often either overly repetitive or have too many half-realized ideas.

 6. Submitting solely comedic or non-musical content is unacceptable.
 Voice acting, sound effects, and meme compilations to a beat have no place in these contests.
 That said, using vocal samples and other 3rd-party content is fine, as long as they comply with NG audio guidelines.
 ALWAYS check the rules of a music contest on Newgrounds before submitting anything to it.
 See the appropriate forum thread for details.